 Prodigy Math is a free game-based learning program that can motivate children from grades 1-8 to learn and practice math.

 Raz-Kids is an award-winning webiste where students in Kindergarten to Grade 5 can learn to read, anywhere and anytime.
 This is a guided reading program with interactive ebooks, downloadable books, and reading quizzes.
-For the rest of the school year, access is FREE.
+FREE samples and trials are offered.

 Reading Eggs helps children learn to read by offering hundreds of lessons, phonics games and books for ages 2-13.
 FREE trials are available and monthly subscriptions cost $9.95 (US).

-The Redpath Museum from Home now live streams via Zoom on Tuesdays.
-Kids can enjoy talks given by scientists and museum educators on a variety of subjects.
+The Redpath Museum from Home has an archive of Zoom live streams (hosted during the Spring lock-down) where kids can enjoy talks given by scientists and museum educators on a variety of subjects.

 Thames & Kosmos, the company behind award-winning science kits that cover topics such as biology, physics, astronomy, alternative energy and more, have created a free educational resources page called Science At Home.
 It includes a collection of free, downloadable instructions for science activities you can do at home.